LEDs and Solid-state Lighting

 Can transient thermocouple measurement accurately determine LED lens temperature?
 Mechanical engineering student Jason evaluated the accuracy of a transient thermocouple measurement technique for LED lens surface temperature.

-The next eight week summer internship program will be held in June and July 2016 at the LRC facilities in Troy, New York.
-Session dates will be announced in January.
+The next eight week summer internship program will be held from June 6 to July 29, 2016 at the LRC facilities in Troy, New York.

 For more information on the summer internship program in solid-state lighting, contact Dan Frering.